Fun with recursion

 At first I tried the naive approach and simply created a loop (Circom supports loops) for r to multiply itself n times.
 This turned out to have very bad performance.
 Then, with my supervisor Martin’s help, I was able to apply the Square and Multiply method into a Circom circuit, which makes it way more performant.
 The circuit looks like this:

 However, it is still too big (in terms of the number of constraints).
-With that many constraints (~142 million), the trusted setup required to kick off the zkSNARK system, which uses the Groth16 protocol, will have to be able to support up to 2^28 constraints, which is the maximum snarkjs can support currently.
-With this size it takes a very long time to complete the Powers of Tau ceremony for the trusted setup (days!).
-I cannot complete the full experiment with a keysize bigger than 1000bits on my laptop anyway, as it doesn’t have enough memory to carry out the trusted setup and proof generation.
-The circom circuit did compile though (took about 20mins):
+The carbon emissions prototype circuits with the Paillier encryption added were compiled, and the circom compiler reported that it has ~142 million constraints (as shown below).
+The trusted setup required to kick off the zkSNARK system, which uses the Groth16 protocol, will therefore have to be able to support up to 2^28 constraints, which is the maximum snarkjs can support currently.
+The high number of constraints causes the Powers of Tau ceremony for the trusted setup to take a very long time (days!).
+However, I could not even complete the experiment with a keysize bigger than 1000bits on my laptop, as it doesn’t have enough memory to carry out the trusted setup and proof generation.

 non-linear constraints: 142769486